jana-lee/p8105_final_project/p8105_final_project.md

-P8105 Final Project Proposal
+Storms Galore: Climate Change & Natural Disasters in the United States
 ================
 Matt Curran (mrc2229), Holly Finertie (hf2379), Jana Lee (jl5295),
 Ashley Tseng (at3346), Lulu Zhang (ilz2105)
 11/4/2019

-## Proposal
+## P8105 Final Project Proposal

+**Motivation**
-**\[insert motivation\]** According to the United States Geological Survey, scientists predict that increasing global surface temperatures will increase the frequency of droughts and intensity of storms globally.
+According to the United States Geological Survey, scientists predict that increasing global surface temperatures will increase the frequency of droughts and intensity of storms globally.
 Recent studies examining sea-level rise patterns and projections (Hauer, 2017; Kulp & Strauss, 2019) have suggested that sea-level rise could induce large-scale migration in the United States away from unprotected coastlines and towards inland areas, redistributing population density across the country.
 The potential impacts of climate change are far-reaching, ranging from human migration and displacement to increased pressure on inland areas and land disturbance.
 We are interested in examining if there is an assocation between indicators of climate change and the frequency of natural disasters in the United States since 1953.

+**Final Products**
-**\[insert final products\]** Our team will submit (1) a written report detailing our data collection and analysis, (2) a website and screencast overview of our project and (3) a GitHub repository that holds all this information.
+Our team will submit (1) a written report detailing our data collection and analysis, (2) a website and screencast overview of our project and (3) a GitHub repository that holds all this information.
 These products will highlight the trend of natural disasters across the United States from 1953 to 2018.

-**\[insert data sources\]**
+**Data Sources**
+Our team will use a publicly available dataset called the “Disaster Declarations Summary” (Version 2) from the Federal Emergency Management Agency (FEMA).
+This dataset encompasses declaration summaries from 1953 to 2019.

+**Analyses, Visualizations, and Coding Challenges**
-**\[insert analyses / visualizations / coding challenges\]** Our data consist of natural disaster occurences by type of disaster, state, county, and year among other variables.
+Our data consist of natural disaster occurences by type of disaster, state, county, and year among other variables.
 We plan to include graphs of disasters over the years to determine whether natural disasters are increasing as we anticipate.
 Additionally, we will create a multiple linear regression model with the number of natural disasters as the outcome and type of disaster, year, and county as the covariates of interest.

-**\[insert timeline\]**
+**Timeline**

-  - On Monday, November 11th - Project review meeting (can change if anyone is away for the weekend to Tuesday November 12th after Data Science or Epi 3).
+\* On Monday, November 11th - Project review meeting (can change if anyone is away for the weekend to Tuesday November 12th after Data Science or Epi 3).

   - By Friday, November 15th - Complete the motivation, related work, and initial questions sections of the report.